 First, I take my sander and heavy sandpaper to removed all the splinters that might strike a bum if sat upon.
 I hated to remove that patina, but a girl’s gotta do what a girl’s gotta do.

 So, here’s my scheme to get this reclaimed barn beam bench put together.
 Pretty simple, but measurements and angles are key.
 I used 4 – 5″ x ½” bolts and my drill with a ½” spade bit to set them on a diagonal in each “leg” of the bench after making sure the legs were as level as could be.
-Each hole was then drilled 2 ¾” deep in the legs.
+Each hole is then drilled 2 ¾” deep in the legs.
 Just tape on your bit to know the depth or use a depth gauge.

 Next, I make coordinating holes on the beam using the same technique, but this time I did made sure to note any level discrepancies and adjust depth accordingly.
 For instance, since the beam was warped, one bolt needed a depth a half inch deeper than the other.

-After I check assembly with a dry fit, I used heavy-duty construction adhesive to fill the holes and set to cure.
+After I check assembly with a dry fit, I used heavy duty construction adhesive to fill the holes and set to cure.
 Once, cured, I used a matte poly to give it a few topcoats.
 I will share the reclaimed barn beam bench reveal in a minute.
 Stay with me, k?

 Up next is that chunk of rotted wood and the leftover wood pieces from when I made candlesticks out of the turnings in this DIY post.
 When the idea hit me what to do with these odd pieces, I didn’t know where they would lead me.
 Do you see what I see?